-Balance sheet amount at 31 December 2021 2,239 Balance sheet amount at 31 December 2020 5,827
+Balance sheet amount at 31 December 2021

 The Company's Intangible assets relate to Software enhancement costs.
 Following a change in the Group's policy in early 2018, all such costs around software enhancement and development are now recognised by the Group directly for all its subsidiary undertakings and consequently the Company will no longer recognise any new assets, other than the existing assets which will continue to amortise over their estimated useful life of 7 years.
-No gain or loss has been recognised as a result of revaluing the assets (2020: £nil).
+No gain or loss has been recognised as a result of revaluing the assets (2021: £nil).